rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 1. Add the feature name to `rustc_span/src/symbol.rs` in the `Symbols {...}` block.

-   Note that this block must be in alphbetical order.
+   Note that this block must be in alphabetical order.

 1. Add a feature gate declaration to `rustc_feature/src/unstable.rs` in the unstable `declare_features` block.